carnisj/bcdi/bcdiHackweek/docs/index.md

 I intend to host the meeting continuously so in principle anyone can drop in and meet people etc etc. The two other time slots will be drop in clinics, where ideally 1 or more people are available for problem solving.

-Should the primer be the day before or the data after the package is really introduced?
+Should the primer be the day before or the day after the package is really introduced?

 ## 20211004 (Day 1) Primer

-1 hours of tutorial  JC  (how to use github/how to communicate with github and discord)
+1 hours of tutorial  JC
+ - git/GitHub basics + communication (GitHub and discord)
+ - workflow for an effective collaboration: branches, doit, pull requests

 1 hour of ask us anything  + coffee break

 1 hours of tutorial    (jupyter tips and tricks / other / dealing with the data deluge)